openstack/ironic/doc/source/deploy/cleaning.rst

 .. _cleaning:

 =============
-Node Cleaning
+Node cleaning
 =============

 Overview
 ========
-When hardware is recycled from one workload to another, Ironic performs cleaning on the node to ensure it's ready for another workload.
-This ensures the tenant will get a consistent baremetal node deployed every time.
+When hardware is recycled from one workload to another, ironic performs cleaning on the node to ensure it's ready for another workload.
+This ensures the tenant will get a consistent bare metal node deployed every time.

 Ironic implements cleaning by collecting a list of steps to perform on a node from each Power, Deploy, and Management driver assigned to the node.
 These